 Who the Hell is This Guy?

 I remember at 5 years old watching robot cartoons from Japan (this predated “anime” being a household term) and being taken by the color, the text in the title sequences, the instrumentation of the music and, of course, the giant robots.
 It was exciting.
 It was unique.
 It was perfect.
 Every morning.
 7-7:30am, and then off to 1st grade.

 Since then I’ve never stopped thinking in relation to those very formative times.
 Whether a color combination, an angle in a logo, or a score to a promo video, I am always calling back to those moments.
 While life as an adult is far less exciting than that of a wide-eyed 5 year old, in my head I am still running though one of those very influential 22 minute segments.
 You may not see it directly in each design, but I can assure you it is in there.

 Moving on.
 I absolutely sucked at school from about 3rd -12th grade.
-I tried to at least be in the second to fourth worst student range because I could go unnoticed and quietly snatch up some D’s.
+I tried to at least be in the second to fourth worst student range because I could go unnoticed and quietly snatch up some Cs and Ds.
 I should have failed out my senior year due to an abundant amount of truancy, but my English teacher decided her world was better off with me gone.
 Congrats kid.
 You made it.

 I took a year off, moved into Boston with 6 friends living in a 3 bedroom apartment.
 I have a picture somewhere of my room.
-It was a record player, a mattress on the floor and most hilariously an empty 1970s suitcase in the closet.
+It was quite literally a record player, a mattress on the floor, and most hilariously an empty 1970s suitcase in the closet.
 It was a grand old time, getting into the Rathskeller underage, smoking cigarettes inside, working my first real job at a bakery in Brookline.
 My first taste of freedom was short lived though.
-We got evicted 6 months in because one of our roommates would play Biohazard records on 11 at 4am after getting home from work.
+We got evicted 6 months in because one of our roommates would play Biohazard records on volume 11 at 4am after getting home from work.

 Dead end job.
 Dead end job.
 Dead end job.